 We ask that as many members as possible submit a comment to the Forest Service emphasizing the value of King Mountain as a flying site for hang gliders and paragliders.
 This includes road access to King Mountain launch and the airspace above the surrounding areas, including the Lost River and the Lemhi Range.

-Now that the comment period has been extended please submit a comment.
-Add your comment to the 796 comments already posted as of 3-3-2019.
+Now that the comment period has been extended (again) please submit a comment.

 You can read posted comments here:

 Updated Again: Comment deadline:

 If you have any questions, please contact John Kangas, the developer of the King Mountain Glider Park, at (208) 407-7174.

 The In Southern California the Boxer-McKeon Wilderness Bill of 2008 created 470,000 acres of new wilderness in the Inyo and White Mountains, while preserving access to hang glider launches, preserving the launches (Paiute, Gunter and Gunter bail-out, Mazourka, Mt Tom, McGee) by excluding these roads and launches from the wilderness (called cherry-stemming).

 In Northern CA, a few years ago, when large areas of the Mendocino National Forest became part of the Snow Mountain Wilderness Area, including the part where we had a built our (FS Service permitted) launch ramp on, St John Mountain.
 The hang gliding and paragliding launch areas, roads, and ramps were excluded from the Wilderness area.